Eng-HassanRaza/provokely/MOBILE_MVP_API.md

 }
 ```

+### Important: Cross-Platform Connection Sync

+**Instagram connections are synced across web and mobile automatically.**

+- If a user connects Instagram via web dashboard, the mobile app will see `connected: true` when calling the status endpoint
+- If a user connects Instagram via mobile app, the web dashboard will show it as connected
+- Users only need to connect Instagram once, regardless of which platform they use
+- Notifications will work on mobile even if the connection was made on web (as long as FCM device token is registered)

+**Recommended Mobile Flow:**
+1. On app launch, call `GET /api/v1/instagram/accounts/mobile/status`
+2. If `connected: true`, show Instagram as connected and enable notification features
+3. If `connected: false`, show connect button that triggers Facebook SDK OAuth
+4. After successful connection (from mobile OR web), notifications will work automatically

 ### 1) Create/Login Account

 - Create account (MVP): via web `POST /accounts/signup/` or admin; no mobile signup endpoint in MVP.